Scalable solution to crossed random effects model with random slopes: Introduction

-A concrete example of our motivating data sets comes from the online clothing retailer Stitch Fix.
-Quoting from~\cite{ghos:hast:owen:logistic2022}: \begin{quotation} Stitch Fix is an online personal styling service.
+Our motivating data set comes from the online clothing retailer Stitch Fix.
+Quoting from~\cite{ghos:hast:owen:logistic2022}:\\ \begin{quotation} Stitch Fix is an online personal styling service.
 One of their business models involves sending customers a sample of clothing items.
 The customer may keep and purchase any of those items and return the others.
 They have provided us with some of their client ratings data.
 That data was anonymized, void of personally identifying information, and as a sample it does not reflect their total numbers of clients or items at the time they provided it.
 It is also from 2015.
-While it does not describe their current business, it is a valuable data set for illustrative purposes. \end{quotation} We will present results using that data later, and we use the problem setup throughout this paper to explain the choices we make.

-Our motivating scenario is to model clients' ratings of items.
-To represent the rating provided by client $i$ for item $j$, we use the notation $Y_{ij}$, while the covariate information for the specific client-item pair $(i,j)$ is denoted as $x_{ij}$.
+While it does not describe their current business, it is a valuable data set for illustrative purposes. \end{quotation} We present results using these data in Section~\ref{sec:appl-cross-rand}, and we use the problem setup throughout this paper to explain our choices.
+The goal is to model clients' ratings of items.
+Let $y_{ij}$ represent the rating provided by client $i$ for item $j$, and $\mathbf{x}_{ij}$ (typically a vector) the covariate information for the specific client-item pair $(i,j)$.
 In such settings, ordinary least squares is not advisable as the ratings are not independent.
-Instead, we expect some positive correlation between ratings by different clients on the same item, because some items are simply more popular than others in ways that cannot always be attributed to $x_{ij}$.
-We can similarly expect some positive correlation between ratings by one client on different items, because clients can vary in how strict they are.
-To account for these covariance structures, crossed random effects models are employed.
+Instead, we expect some positive correlation between ratings by different clients on the same item, because some items are simply more popular than others in ways that cannot always be attributed to $\mathbf{x}_{ij}$.
+We can similarly expect some positive correlation between ratings by the same client on different items because clients vary in their preferences.
+To account for such covariance structure, crossed random-effects models are employed.
 These models are designed to capture the dependencies present in the ratings provided by the same client or for the same item.

-One notable drawback of crossed random effects models is their limited scalability.
-As the dataset grows in size, the computational burden associated with fitting crossed random effects models becomes challenging and inefficient. ~\cite{ghos:hast:owen:2021} considered the crossed random-effects model with random intercept terms for clients and items, given by
+One notable drawback of such models is their limited scalability.
+As the data set grows in size, the computational burden associated with fitting crossed random effects models becomes challenging and inefficient. ~\cite{ghos:hast:owen:2021} considered the crossed random-effects model with random intercept terms for clients and items, given by